At Jungle Scout, we’re all too familiar with the overwhelming process that is supplier research.

 This allows anyone to search for suppliers, whether you have a ton of information about a manufacturer, or none at all.

 How to find a supplier: Product search

-Finding a supplier using the product search option was as simple as typing ‘hammock pool float’ into the search bar.
+Finding a supplier using the product search option was as simple as in your product idea.
+For this example, I will enter the keyword “snow sled” into the search bar.

 This is a good method to use if you’re unsure of what you’re looking for as it will bring up a list of suppliers that may only be vaguely related to your product idea.